ompandey98/MemeBot/README.md

 # MemeBot
-An meme bot which automatically choses top memes from reddit and posts it on Instagram
+A meme bot which automatically choses top memes from reddit and posts it on Instagram